Updated on July 12th, 2021

 What guidelines do you now need to follow?

-We have a fabulous trade organisation – PASC UK (the Professional Association of Self Caterers), which has worked tirelessly on our behalf throughout this crisis, lobbying Government and continually steering us all in the right direction.
+We have a fabulous trade organisation – PASC UK (the Professional Association of Self Caterers), which has worked tirelessly on our behalf throughout this crisis, lobbying the Government and continually steering us all in the right direction.
 They have provided us with guidelines and templates for everything from Risk Assessments to cleaning standards.
 It has been an enormous help.
 I’ve taken these and adapted them as appropriate to suit our cottages.

 We have always prided ourselves on our level of cleaning & have received a lot of positive feedback.
 When guests arrive at Low Hagg Farm, I ensure that the cottages are sparkling clean.”